COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-The recent college admissions scandal where dozens of wealthy parents, including celebrities and CEOs, bribed and cheated their children’s way into college is an example.
+The 2019 college admissions scandal where dozens of wealthy parents, including celebrities and CEOs, bribed and cheated their children’s way into college is an example.

 While many parents won’t go to these measures, some are still overinvolved to the point that’s damaging to their child’s growth.

 This style of parenting coined decades ago, called “helicopter parenting,” means hovering over your child and then rescuing them whenever trouble arises.
 Similarly, a more recent cultural phenomenon, “snowplow parenting,” describes clearing obstacles in your child’s path so they don’t have to deal with frustrations or failures.

 Both essentially mean being overinvolved parents.
 These parents are micromanaging every activity for their kids, ready to come to the rescue at the first sign of difficulty or disappointment.
 Parents of college-age kids are texting to wake them up, making doctor or haircut appointments for them, and even calling their kid’s employer over issues at work.

 We all want to keep our children safe and happy, but at the same time, children need space to learn and grow.
 When you meddle too much, it can backfire.

 Children of overcontrolling parents may be less able to deal with the challenges of growing up.
 Recent research by the American Psychological Association suggests that overcontrolling parenting leads to a child's inability to manage his or her emotions and behavior.

 With undeveloped coping skills, they may be more likely to struggle in school and socially.
 They become accustomed to always having their way, which creates a sense of entitlement.